 Why It's in Toothpaste

 There are several ways a person can get fluoride into his or her body.
 One way is by drinking water that contains fluoride.
-Usually for people without access to fluoridated water or who have reasons not to drink it, is to take fluoride supplements or have a dentist or dental hygienist apply a fluoride varnish during a routine appointment.
+About three-quarters of the public water supply in the U.S. is fluoridated, as the American Dental Association (ADA) notes, so many people can get fluoride just by using their tap.
+Another option, usually for people without access to fluoridated water or who have reasons not to drink it, is to take fluoride supplements or have a dentist or dental hygienist apply a fluoride varnish during a routine appointment.

 Drinking fluoridated water can help protect the teeth from decay, but the amount of fluoride in water is not always sufficient for full protection.
-That is one of the reasons fluoride is found in some toothpastes.
-Containing fluoride is also one of the requirements a toothpaste must meet before it can earn the Seal of Acceptance from the IDA– a major credential and proof of ability in today's oral care products.
-The World Health Organization (WHO) officially recommends and supports the use of fluoride toothpaste around the world, particularly in areas that do not (or are unable to) fluoridate their water.
-As per Indian Dental Association (IDA) prescription mouth rinses are more effective for those at high risk for caries, but are usually contraindicated for children, especially in areas with fluoridated drinking water.
-However, in areas without fluoridated drinking water, these rinses are sometimes prescribed for children.
+That's one of the reasons fluoride is found in toothpastes.
+Another reason, suggests the ADA, is that putting fluoride in toothpaste has led to a major decrease in the number of cavities Americans have had since 1960.
+Containing fluoride is also one of the requirements a toothpaste must meet before it can earn the Seal of Acceptance from the ADA – a major credential and proof of ability in today's oral care products.
+The World Health Organization (WHO) officially recommends and supports the use of fluoride toothpaste around the world, particularly in areas that don't (or are unable to) fluoridate their water.

 How to Choose a Toothpaste

-Although there are items that do not contain fluoride, it is still one of the most important ingredients to look for when choosing a toothpaste.
-Other features, such as flavour and texture – whether it's a paste or a gel – are really a matter of preference.
+Although there are items that do not contain fluoride, it's still one of the most important ingredients to look for when choosing a toothpaste.
+That, in addition to the ADA Seal, are really the two most important things to look for in your toothpaste.
+Other features, such as flavor and texture – whether it's a paste or a gel – are really a matter of preference.

 If you have special concerns, such as sensitive teeth, or have had trouble with gingivitis in the past, you might want to look for fluoride toothpastes that contain additional ingredients that cater to these issues, too: an enamel-building or tartar-control toothpaste are just two examples.